Little Sneakers Lodge Park

 Toddler Room

 The toddler floor is on the first floor and has two rooms which children can free-flow between.
 The first floor has secure stair gates to keep children safe.
 Children start toddler rooms from 18 months old and will transition down to preschool at around 2 ¾ or depending on their stage of development.
-Two year olds are on a one adult to four children ratio, under two year olds are on a one adult to three children ratio.
+Two year olds are on a 1 adult to 5 children ratio and under two years old are on a 1 adult to 3 children ratio.

 The toddler rooms have been designed to provide opportunities for all areas of the Early Years Foundation Stage Curriculum.
 We focus mainly on securing children with their Personal, Social and Emotional Development, Communication and Language and Physical Development at this stage.
 The rooms provide a construction and small world area, art and mark making area, playdough and loose parts area, book and rest area, home corner, maths investigation area, and sand and water play area.